MokhaLeee/fe8_hacks_sundries/wizardry/BriefMsg/readme.md

-I think that the function `sub_800A2A4` and `FilterSomeTextFromStandardBuffer` is meaningless.
+I think that the function `StringInsertSpecialPrefixByCtrl` and `StrInsertTact` is meaningless.
 Thus we can remove them and enjoy a free space at the tail of the string buffer.